putitsimply/christian-bible-explained/3-john.md

 3 John is one of the shortest books in the Christian Bible[^gl_bible].
 It is a short letter, written by someone who calls himself “the elder,” which means an older leader in the Christian community.
 Many Christians have traditionally linked this writer with John, a major early Christian leader, but the letter itself does not fully explain who he is.

+The letter is mostly about relationships, leadership, and hospitality.
+It shows that even small, local churches could have serious disagreements about who to listen to and how to treat visitors.

 ## What it contains

 ### What happens in the letter